rafale77/core/README.rst

 create folders for each of the faces you want recognized i.e mkdir ~/.homeassistant/recogface/me and upload face pictures (I recommend at least dozen) for each of the people in their corresponding folder.

 7. Configure homeassistant:
- in your configuration.yaml file first setup your camera streams using the ffmpeg component which again has been modified to use opencv.
-Note the use of the extra argument, cuda for h264 decoding and hevc for h265 decoding. i.e
+In your configuration.yaml file first setup your camera streams using the ffmpeg component which again has been modified to use opencv.
+Note the use of the extra argument, cuda for h264 decoding and hevc for h265 decoding. i.e.

 .. code-block:: bash